The Most Insecure People In the World

 I remember one encounter in particular, in an apartment on Central Park West back in May of 1990.
 I had just graduated college, and I was needy and pretentious, though I would never admit it.
 And I had this vague idea that I would be a famous writer and I would live in a castle in the south of France.
 I was lazy at that point in my life, so there wasn’t any work involved in this fantasy.
 I wouldn’t have to struggle and bust my ass to earn anything.
 I just was famous and I had a castle because the world was smart enough to figure out that that’s what I deserved.
 (Do any of you parents of teenage kids or recent college grads recognize this pattern of thinking?)

-Anyway, I was in New York, visiting a friend named Farah when we stopped by her friend Karen’s apartment on Central Park West.
-Karen was hanging out with a classmate from Tufts named Andrew Diamond.
+Anyway, I was in New York, visiting a friend named Farah when we stopped by her friend Annie Rosenthal’s apartment on Central Park West.
+Annie was hanging out with a classmate from Tufts named Andrew Diamond.
 She introduced us, and then said to Farah, “My Andrew likes to write, just like your Andrew.”

 The other Andrew Diamond said, “Yeah, but I’m going to be famous.
 Everyone’s going to know the name Andrew Diamond.”